Exlll/ConfigLib/README.md

 # ConfigLib
-This library facilitates the creation, saving and loading of YAML configuration files.
+This library facilitates creating, saving and loading YAML configuration files.
 It does so by using Reflection on configuration classes and automatically saving and loading their fields, creating the configuration file and its parent directories if necessary.